Cardy limit of the 3d superconformal index: Non-perturbative saddle screenings from factorization

 \paragraph{ Step 2: arguing that the large-$u$ piece is negligible.} The exponential decay of the integrand as $u^-\to-\infty$ implies that the first integral is $\mathcal{O}(e^{-1/\sqrt{\beta}})$ and thus negligible.

-\paragraph{ Step 3: evaluating the contribution from the rest of the contour via repeated integration-by-parts.} The second integral is amenable to the treatment of \cite{miller2006applied}, since it contains no stationary phase points in that integration region.
+\paragraph{ Step 3: evaluating the contribution from the rest of the contour via repeated integration-by-parts.} The second integral is amenable to the treatment of \cite{miller2006applied}, since it contains no stationary-phase points in that integration region.
 We write the second integral as

 where we have multiplied the integrand by $e^{W^{(-8)}-W^{(-8)}}$, and taken advantage of the fact that $\mathrm{Re}W^{(w)}$ is constant on our $\ell,r$ contours to factor out the $e^{\mathrm{Re}W^{(-8)}}$ piece.
 Now, noting that $W^{(-8)}\propto 1/\beta,$ and writing $f(iu^-;\beta)\,e^{-\frac{4\pi^2}{\beta}i\cdot (-8)\cdot u^-}e^{-W^{(-8)}}$ as an all-order expansion in $\beta$ with coefficients holomorphic functions of $u^-$, we can use \eqref{eq:no_stationary_asy}: